 The Italian restaurant is already known for its stunning views of the Marina Bay from the 43rd floor of the Ocean Financial Centre.
-It elevates your dining experience further with fresh dishes from new head chef Andrea De Paolo, a young cook that has worked in big-name kitchens, including the one-Michelin-starred Braci.
+It elevates your dining experience further with fresh dishes from new head chef Andrea De Paola, a young cook that has worked in big-name kitchens, including the one-Michelin-starred Braci.
 He taps into inspiration from his hometown in Naples to present hearty Italian plates made with a creative spark.

 His inventiveness begins with a trio of snacks, made with ingredients that would have otherwise been tossed aside.
 Cheese rind comes puffed to a salty crisp, served with slivers of ham; tomato heart is roasted with herbs and served with yuzu gel to add brightness; leftover bread is soaked in water and pressed into tart shells.

 He also reimagines classic pairings with Asian ingredients.
 A dish of langoustine and almonds chef Andrea had in Sicily is presented in Scampi ($32), par-grilled shellfish alongside white miso sauce made with blended white sesame and 25-year-old mirin.
 The traditional spaghetti with bottarga combination is served with razor clams ($30/$42) cooked two-ways: first, blended down into rich veloute, and second, tossed with herb oil and cooked in a charcoal oven.
 It's artfully plated with dollops of charcoal, lobster, and dill oil that help punctuate the otherwise bold, creamy sauce.